fdilke/bewl/notes/for-sussex.md

 We've also separated the language (abstract strings of symbols) from the implementation (specific topoi).

-Arguably, we have a cleaner and more definitive version of the original result.
+Arguably, this yields a cleaner and more definitive version of the original result.

 ---